LowDiff: Efficient Diffusion Sampling with Low-Resolution Condition: Additional ablation studies

 To better understand the design choices in our multi-resolution diffusion framework, we conduct ablation studies focusing on three key aspects: (1) the resolution-dependent adjustment of sampling parameters $(\sigma_{\min}, \sigma_{\max})$, (2) the number of sampling steps across resolutions, and (3) the truncation points.

 \paragraph{Resolution-Specific Sampling Parameters.}

 Our sampling process consists of two stages: a standard unconditional generation of a $32\times32$ low-resolution image, followed by a conditional generation of a $64\times64$ high-resolution output.
 For the first stage, we use the default EDM sampling parameters $(\sigma_{\min}, \sigma_{\max}) = (0.002, 80)$ because this is a standard diffusion process which is the same as EDM.
 Since the high-resolution generation is conditioned on a structured low-resolution image, we hypothesize that it may not require as wide a noise range, and that using a narrower range could focus denoising on fine-scale details while reducing stochasticity.
 To validate this, we conduct an ablation study by independently modifying the sampling parameters at each resolution.
 As shown in Table~\ref{ablation1}, narrowing the high-resolution noise range to $(0.01, 50)$ improves FID to 2.46.
 In contrast, adjusting the low-resolution sampling to $(0.01, 50)$ slightly degrades performance (FID = 2.51), and using narrow ranges at both stages performs worst (FID = 2.65).
 These results support our hypothesis that standard wide-range sampling is beneficial for the unconditional stage, while more constrained sampling improves conditional refinement at higher resolutions.

-\paragraph{Truncation Points.} We further investigate the impact of the truncation point $\widetilde{T}$ in our multiscale generation process.
-The truncation point determines the number of denoising steps performed at the low-resolution stage before transitioning to the high-resolution generation.
-Intuitively, a proper truncation point ensures that the low-resolution image contains sufficient structure to condition the subsequent high-resolution generation, while avoiding unnecessary computation.